Lydia expands credit offering in partnership with Younited Credit – TechCrunch

-French startup Lydia is announcing a new partnership with Younited Credit, which lets you borrow anything between €500 and €3,000 and pay back within 6 to 36 months.
+French startup Lydia is announcing a new partnership with Younited Credit, which lets you borrow anything between €500 and €3,000 and pay back within six to 36 months.
 The feature will be released in France at some point during the summer.

 This isn’t the first time Lydia is playing around with credit.
 The company already partnered with Banque Casino to let users borrow between €100 and €1,000.
 But that feature was limited to short-term credit as you had to reimburse everything over three installments.

 This time, you can borrow more money and you have more time to pay back your loan.
 Lydia will try to be as transparent as possible when it comes to interests.
-And there’s no fee in case or early repayment.
+And there’s no fee in case of early repayment.

 Compared to the first credit product, you can’t borrow money instantly.
 You apply for a loan in the app and get an answer within 24 hours.
 If you accept the offer, you have seven days to change your mind — it’s a regulatory requirement in France.
 You then receive money on your account.